Zeleo/recurrence-expression/README.md

 Quartz comes with a handful of built-in triggers, but they did not satisfy all our scheduling needs.
 So we decided to roll our own.
-We used Clojure to implement the date calculation, and as a result it was easy to separate this project out from the parts that interfaces with Quartz.
+We used Clojure to implement the date calculation, and as a result it was easy to separate this project out from the parts that interface with Quartz.

-We aren't the absolute experts on schedulers and recurrences.
+We aren't the absolute authority on schedulers and recurrences.
 However, we are aware of two main exemplars in computer software for specifying recurrence patterns: